-The table below sets forth the information with respect to purchases made by the Company of its common stock during the first quarter of fiscal year 2015.
+The table below sets forth the information with respect to purchases made by the Company of its common stock during the second quarter of fiscal year 2015.

 Total Number of Shares Purchased Average Price Paid Per Share Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs Maximum Number of Shares That May Yet Be Purchased Under the Plans or Programs (C)

-July 1 to July 31, 2014
+October 1 to October 31, 2014

-Share Repurchase Program (A) - - - 2,113,497
+Share Repurchase Program (A) 2,113,497

-Employee Transactions (B) - -
+Employee Transactions (B) 6,325 \$24.09

-August 1 to August 31, 2014
+November 1 to November 30, 2014

-Share Repurchase Program (A) - - 2,113,497
+Share Repurchase Program (A) 2,653,399

-Employee Transactions (B) 33,304 \$27.42 -
+Employee Transactions (B) 41,776 \$27.42

-September 1 to September 30, 2014
+December 1 to December 31, 2014

-Share Repurchase Program (A) - - - 2,113,497
+Share Repurchase Program (A) 2,653,399

-Employee Transactions (B) -
+Employee Transactions (B) 19,289 \$20.66

-(A) Represents shares purchased under our stock buyback program.

-- (B) Represents shares withheld to satisfy the employee's tax withholding obligation that is incurred upon the vesting of deferred shares granted under the Company's stock incentive plans. - (C) On November 4, 2014 the Board of Directors approved a stock buyback program that replaces the program that had been in place since November 2012.
-The new program, which expires on December 31, 2016, allows the Company to purchase up to \$25.0 million annually of common shares if sufficient liquidity exist and management believes the shares are undervalued relative the Company's peers.
+- (A) Represents shares purchased under our stock buyback program. - (B) Represents shares withheld to satisfy the employee's tax withholding obligation that is incurred upon the vesting of deferred shares granted under the Company's stock incentive plans. - (C) On November 4, 2014 the Board of Directors approved a stock buyback program that replaces the program that had been in place since November 2012.
+The new program, which expires on December 31, 2016, allows the Company to purchase up to \$25.0 million annually of common stock if sufficient liquidity exist and management believes the shares purchase would be accretive to the Company's stockholders.
 The annual share limitation is applied on a calendar year basis.
-The shares included in this column represent the maximum number of shares that were available to be purchased under the plan that existed at September 30, 2014.
+The shares included in this column represent the maximum number of shares that were available to be purchased under the November 2012 plan, which was in effect for month ended October 2014, and the plan that was approved on November 4, 2014, which was in effect for the months ended November and December 2014.